siberianfox/tinygwiki/Troubleshooting.md

 $zjm=10    10 million.
 Ramp up to about 50 million once you clear the lower numbers
 </pre>

 Another possible culprit are the junction deviation settings that set cornering speeds.
-Here are some values that work well on a Shapeoko2
+Here are some values that work well on a Shapeoko2.
+The most sensitive is the Z axis junction deviation.
+Start there with a small number such as 0.01 (or smaller in some extreme cases).
 <pre>
-[ja] Junction acceleration = 1 to 2 million (larger is faster) [xjd] x junction deviation = 0.1 to 0.01 (larger is faster) [yjd] y junction deviation = 0.1 to 0.01 (larger is faster) [zjd] z junction deviation = 0.1 to 0.01 (may need to be smaller value than X and Y)
+[ja] Junction acceleration = 1 to 2 million (larger is faster) [xjd] x junction deviation = 0.1 to 0.01 (larger is faster) [yjd] y junction deviation = 0.1 to 0.01 (larger is faster) [zjd] z junction deviation = 0.1 to 0.01 (may need to be smaller than X and Y)
 </pre>

 Some other things you might check: